blynkkk/blynk-library/docs/Security.md

 # Security

 Blynk server has 3 ports open for different security levels.
-* 8441 - SSL connection for hardware
+* 8441 - SSL/TLS connection for hardware
-* 8442 - TCP connection for hardware (no security)
+* 8442 - plain TCP connection for hardware (no security)
-* 8443 - 2WAY SSL connection for Mobile Apps
+* 8443 - mutual authentication (mutual SSL) connection for Mobile Apps

 Hardware may select to connect to 8441 or 8442, depending on it's capabilities.